Kid Leo: Underground Garage

 Since 2004 Kid Leo has been Program Director for Little Steven's Underground Garage, a channel on Sirius XM Radio that was developed by Little Steven Van Zandt.
 In 2021 he was promoted to General Manager.
 He worked closely with Van Zandt in applying 24/7 format rules to the concepts that Little Steven uses on his own terrestrial-radio syndicated program.
 Kid Leo is also on the air in the Underground Garage (Sirius XM channel 21).
 His show airs Wednesday through Friday from 4 p.m.
 ET until 7 p.m.
 ET.
-As General Manager he guides an on-air staff that includes Michael Des Barres, Lenny Kaye, Slim Jim Phantom and Drew Carey..
+As General Manager he guides an on-air staff that includes Michael Des Barres, Lenny Kaye, Slim Jim Phantom, Kelly Ogden, and Palmyra Delran.

-Personal life
+Charitable work and public service

 Kid Leo sat on the Board of Directors of the T.J.
 Martell Foundation for 35 years.
 It is a music industry-based charity which raises funds for research in the areas of cancer, leukemia and AIDS.

+Honors and awards

+Kid Leo received many industry awards.
+In 1980, he was named one of the Heavy Hundred: The High and Mighty of the Music Industry in Rolling Stone magazine.
+He was also named Best Disc Jockey by Playboy magazine in their January 1987 issue.
+For his efforts in helping secure the Rock Hall, former Cleveland mayor, US senator and then-Ohio governor George Voinovich presented him with the key to the city in 1990.
+His radio gravitas was also referenced in the director's cut of Cameron Crowe's 2000 motion picture Almost Famous.
+Cleveland Magazine designated in 2002 that Kid Leo was among the 30 people who defined Cleveland.
+In 2003 he was inducted into the Radio and Television Broadcasters' Hall of Fame of Ohio.
+In 2013, CNN named Kid Leo one of the ten All-Time Great DJs.

-In 2022, he was honored by Cleveland State University when CSU's President and Board of Trustees conferred him with the degree of Doctor of Humane Letters, Honoris Causa.
+In 2022, Cleveland State University conferred him with the honorary degree Doctor of Humane Letters.

+Personal life